esrlabs/chipmunk/README.md

 - [**render process**] Initialization of plugins apps: view, status bar app, tab app, parser etc.
 - [**render process**] Delivery plugin API to plugin angular module

 > **Note**.
 In scope of render part, API of core delivery not only to Angular module of plugin, but also to each plugin Angular component.
-Developer of plugin should not care about "sharing" API via components, because each component will got it.
+Developer of plugin should not care about "sharing" API via components, because each component will get it.

 ## Plugins communication: basic scheme
 ![](https://raw.githubusercontent.com/DmitryAstafyev/logviewer/v2/docs/assets/components_communication.svg?sanitize=true)